puppetlabs/gatling-puppet-load-test/CD4PE.md

 ```

 ## Provision GPLT hosts
-Execute a 'performance' run to provision the 'mom' and 'metrics' hosts via ABS and run the Beaker pre-suite.
+Execute a 'performance' run to provision the 'master' and 'metrics' hosts via ABS and run the Beaker pre-suite.
 For a standard performance test environment run the `performance_setup` rake task.
 For a scale test environment run the `autoscale_setup` rake task.